tjoyner/ofvioletsandlicorice/chapter1.md

 "Virginio, a beer.
 The usual Moretti.
 My client would like to taste your Chardonnay.
 A small sip would be nice, ok?"
 <!-- Page 9 -->

 Without waiting for a response, he continued, "Do you remember, Virginio, the storm two years ago?
 It seemed to have burst from the sky: hail, water, and lightning on the vineyards on the eve of the harvest.
-And that poor Attilio, who looked at his vineyard reduced to a swamp and rushed to the church, deattached the crucifix, and dragged it through Barbaresco, screaming 'Christ, look!
+And that poor Attilio, who looked at his vineyard reduced to a swamp and rushed to the church, detached the crucifix, and dragged it through Barbaresco, screaming 'Christ, look!
 Look what you've done, look!', he had gone out of his mind, poor Attilio."

 The innkeeper nodded, filling a glass of white.
 The foreigner took the glass, looked at it, smelled it, and barely wet his lips.
 He put the glass back on the table, thanked them, and left.
 Luciano and the innkeeper looked at each other and shrugged their shoulders.